Meridian Program Director

 Alexandra Leff

-Alexandra is the Director of the MERIDIAN program and the Executive Director of Arts Education at The Center for Educational Innovation.
+Alexandra is the Director of the Meridian program and the Executive Director of Arts Education at The Center for Educational Innovation.
 She has presented at national conferences on utilizing a differentiated arts-integrated approach and is dedicated to bringing the arts to all student populations.
 Alexandra founded CEI's Arts Education Department and creates and oversees a wide range of K-12 arts integration programs.
-With 20 years of experience in the field of arts education, Alexandra is committed to creating innovative programs and forging partnerships that bring resources, experiences, and opportunities to a wide range of student populations.
+With 20 years of experience in the field of arts education, Alexandra is committed to developing innovative programs and forging partnerships that bring resources, experiences, and opportunities to a wide range of student populations.

 Keynote Speaker - DAY ONE